 “Farmers are losing money from spoiled silage, which has to be discarded, and from decreased nutritional value of the silage itself,” stated Professor Keith Bolsen of Kansas State University in 2012 and unfortunately, this remains the case nowadays.
 More specifically, for 2012, a quarter of a billion dollars every year…The reason?
 Sometimes it is as simple as not sealing the silage properly or, even worse, leaving it unsealed thinking that we will save some money on unnecessary plastics.
+In this post we will talk about the solution to this type of problem with the use of barrier films.

 But among so many available plastics, which is the right one?
 What should we consider?
 For Bolsen, the key is to select plastics that include an oxygen transmission rate (OTR), which is basically the measure to determine how effective our material is in preventing the entry of oxygen.
 Of course, this OTR should be backed up by data from laboratory tests.
 The lower the OTR factor, the lesser oxygen permeability of the plastic and, therefore, we will have much better results.
 The objective is to keep the fodder protected and with the least possibility of oxygen flowing through the silage.